We've worked with SEO for over 20 years and reviewed the most effective areas you should be focusing on for SEO this year.

 Citations aren’t just a case of helping customers find you - they can give your online conversion rate a boost, too.
 For example, retailers with local branches are much more likely to get a sale if they make the products available for collection in-store.
 It’s just another way to remove the uncertainty that might stop someone becoming a customer.

 Need help with your organic SEO in 2020?
-We’re an SEO and UX agency with years of experience helping people with their rankings.
+We’re an SEO agency with years of experience helping people with their rankings.
 Get in touch with Higher Ground for a chat about how we can help.

 Optimise for BERT algorithm